 The City wants to break the culture of dependence in terms of housing finance.
-To this end, it will lobby for subsidy and grant conditions to provide the end user with a wider range of financing options.
+To this end, it will lobby for subsidy and grant conditions to provide the end user with a wider range of financing options and greater flexibility to enable a diversity of tenure options and typologies.
 These will include:

-- end-user finance or savings mechanisms, which will include engaging with financial institutions as well as the state to identify or develop custom-made financing solutions in support of incremental housing development; - enabling low-income households to participate more effectively in the housing market by addressing the backlog in the provision of title deeds to owners of subsidy houses, facilitating lower-value secondary housing transactions through reduced costs and timeframes, encouraging employers to address the creditworthiness challenges in respect of homeownership amongst lower-income households, and encouraging increased access to appropriate financial products;

-- a programme development initiative, which will see the setting up of a task team with financial, credit and housing expertise to work on practical ways to achieve the objectives above, including devising alternative strategies such as title deed programmes for subsidy houses, homeownership-linked savings and debt rehabilitation programmes, partnerships with mortgage lenders, and partnerships with employers and pension funds operating in Cape Town; and - a communication initiative, which will promote this new strategic approach and adjust stakeholders' expectations.
+- end-user finance or savings mechanisms, which will include engaging with financial institutions as well as the state to identify or develop custom-made financing solutions in support of incremental housing development: - enabling low-income households to participate more effectively in the housing market by addressing the backlog in the provision of title deeds to owners of subsidy houses, facilitating lower-value secondary housing transactions through reduced costs and timeframes, encouraging employers to address the creditworthiness challenges in respect of homeownership amongst lower-income households, and encouraging increased access to appropriate financial products; - a programme development initiative, which will see the setting up of a task team with financial, credit and housing expertise to work on practical ways to achieve the objectives above, including devising alternative strategies such as title deed programmes for subsidy houses, homeownership-linked savings and debt rehabilitation programmes, partnerships with mortgage lenders, and partnerships with employers and pension funds operating in Cape Town; and - a communication initiative, which will promote this new strategic approach and adjust stakeholders' expectations.